Yim Tin Tsai (Tai Po District): History

-A late Neolithic prehistoric site dating back to about 4,000 years ago has been identified on Yim Tin Tsai.
-Prehistoric sites have been discovered on two other islands of Tolo Harbour, namely Yuen Chau Tsai (3,000 years, Bronze Age) and Centre Island (6,000 years, mid-Neolithic Age).
+A Late Neolithic prehistoric site dating back to about 4,000 years ago has been identified on Yim Tin Tsai.
+Prehistoric sites have been discovered on two other islands of Tolo Harbour, namely Yuen Chau Tsai (3,000 years, Bronze Age) and Centre Island (6,000 years, Middle Neolithic Age).

 Members of the Hakka Chan (陳) clan moved from today's Shenzhen and settled in Yim Tin Tsai during the 19th century.
 Other members of the clan settled in Yim Tin Tsai in Sai Kung and in Ping Yeung, in Ta Kwu Ling, North District.
 Salt fields were operated on Yim Tin Tsai at that time.

 The fishermen now residing in Sam Mun Tsai New Village used to live on boats at the original Sam Mun Tsai, close to Tai Kau of Luk Heung, now at the northeastern shore of Plover Cove Reservoir.
 They were relocated to their current residence in 1966, as a result of the construction of the Plover Cove Reservoir.
 At the time, 36 families were moved to housing on land.
 Extensive renovation work was conducted at the Sam Mun Tsai Fishermen's Village in 2006-2007.